FIDOS Facility Dogs

 -

 Where do FIDOS Facility Dogs come from?We partner with responsible breeders to obtain healthy dogs with great temperaments.
-Luna and Lady Liberty, our newest addition to the FIDOS family, come from Fitzgerald Standard Poodles in Jasper, Alabama ((2) Fitzgerald Standard Poodles | Facebook).
-Our future goal is to have our own breeding program so that we can continue to provide high quality, healthy dogs to our recipients.
+All our dogs are registered with the American Kennel Club and have completed genetic testing.
+FIDOS' future breeding program will allow us to continue providing high quality, healthy dogs to our recipients.

 -